 How We Tested It

 We treated these sofas like daily living-room seating rather than showroom pieces.
-Each model was used across multiple sessions—upright sitting, partial recline (where available), and longer lounging—to see how comfort and ergonomics held up over time.
+Each model went through repeated sessions of upright sitting, partial recline where available, and longer lounging so we could see how comfort and ergonomics held up once the novelty wore off.

-We also focused on the things that affect ownership: how easy the upholstery is to keep clean, whether the cushions and seams feel durable, and how predictable the footprint is once the sofa is in place (especially for motion models with recline clearance).
+We also paid close attention to ownership details: how easy the upholstery was to keep clean, whether the cushions and seams felt durable, and how manageable the footprint was once the sofa was actually in the room—especially on motion models that still need recline clearance.

 Limitations

 This review reflects our hands-on scoring and the configurations we evaluated.
-Natuzzi sofas come in multiple builds and upholstery options, so the feel can shift with the covering and layout you choose.
+Natuzzi sofas come in multiple builds and upholstery options, so the feel can shift with the covering and layout you choose, and some published dimensions refer to a specific configuration rather than every version in the collection.

 How to Choose the Best Natuzzi Sofa for Your Home

-Start by deciding whether you actually want power-motion features.
-If you like changing positions and want true lounging range, Iago and Greg are the clear motion-first picks.
-If you’d rather keep things simple—and avoid mechanisms entirely—Quiete and Leale make more sense.
+Start by deciding whether you truly want power-motion features.
+If changing positions is part of how you relax, Iago and Greg are the clear motion-first picks.
+If you would rather keep things simple and avoid extra mechanisms, Quiete and Leale make more sense.

-- Pick your comfort style: upright support (Quiete, Greg) vs deeper lounging (Leale, Iago).
+- Pick your comfort style: upright support (Quiete, Greg) vs a deeper seat (Leale, Iago).

 - Match the footprint to your room: motion sofas need planning for recline clearance; stationary sofas are more predictable.